omprakash-mourya/Credit-Card-Fraud-detection/README.md

 # 💳 Credit Card Fraud Detection

-A complete machine learning project for detecting fraudulent credit card transactions using advanced techniques including SMOTE, XGBoost, threshold optimization, and model explainability with SHAP and LIME.
+A comprehensive machine learning project for detecting fraudulent credit card transactions.
+This project was developed as part of my data science portfolio to showcase end-to-end ML engineering skills including handling imbalanced datasets, model interpretability, and production deployment.

-## 🎯 Project Overview
+## 🎯 Project Motivation

-This project implements a robust fraud detection system that addresses the challenges of highly imbalanced datasets, provides interpretable predictions, and optimizes for business metrics.
-The solution combines exploratory data analysis, advanced preprocessing, multiple modeling approaches, and a user-friendly Streamlit demo application.
+After reading about the massive financial losses due to credit card fraud (over $28 billion globally in 2023), I wanted to build a robust detection system that could help financial institutions minimize these losses while maintaining a good customer experience.
+This project focuses on the technical challenges of working with highly imbalanced data and the business considerations of false positive/negative trade-offs.

 ## 📊 Dataset